Federated Learning in the Presence of Adversarial Client Unavailability: Experiments

-{\bf Implementation:} we consider multi-nomial Logistic regression with full batch gradient descent and cross-entropy loss.
-That is, client $i$'s batch size equals to its data volume $n_i.$

-{\bf Interpretations:} the first row of Fig.\,\ref{fig:synthetic_11_baseline} shows the results without MIFA, whereas the second row is with MIFA.
-Although the test accuracies in the first row are similar, our variants achieve lower train loss when compared with the naive FedAvg and FedProx.

-Due to the imbalance, we cannot guarantee an almost constant dropout fraction $\epsilon_t$ like in the balanced CIFAR-10 experiments.
-This is because the sampled clients' data volumes are time-varying in each round.
-It is possible that the client with the least many data points holds a larger data volume than the threshold $\epsilon K N / M,$ and thus no one is droppoed out during that round.
-However, the dropout scheme ensures that $\max_{t\in[T]} \epsilon_t \le \epsilon$ as suggested by the second row of Fig.\,\ref{fig:synthetic_11_baseline}.

-MIFA's curve resembles a roller coaster ride and does not converge till the end of training.
-Similarly, Fig.\,\ref{fig:synthetic_11_byzantine} tells us that the Byzantine-robust algorithms' fluctuations, which are consistently noisy and do not abate throughout the training, are also severe.
-A similar trend can be observed from Fig.\,\ref{fig:synthetic_11_0.7_baseline} and \ref{fig:synthetic_11_0.7_byzantine}.

-{\bf Conclusion Remark:} we evaluate the proposed variants on both synthetic and real-world data.
-In all the experiments, the proposed variants progress smoothly and achieve great, if not best, performance.
-More importantly, the performance does not demand additional memory, unlike MIFA or the Byzantine-robust MIFA variants.
+We present the additional experiments on the synthetic datasets with $\epsilon=0.7$.
+The results are shown in Fig.~\ref{fig:synthetic_11_0.7_baseline} and~\ref{fig:synthetic_11_0.7_byzantine}.
+Again, the trends are similar to~\prettyref{sec:synthetic}.
+In all the experiments, the proposed variants progress smoothly and achieve similar or better performances compared with other baselines.
+More importantly, the performance does not demand additional memory, unlike MIFA or the Byzantine-resilient algorithms.